 From hobby photography to medical research, drones are changing the world.
 Drones or unmanned aerial vehicle (UAV) technology has the potential to revolutionize research, business, and leisure.
 Robotic aerial vehicles have been adopted in a wide variety of fields, including radiofrequency exposure assessment, and their global use continues to increase.
 In fact, the Federal Aviation Administration (FAA) reveals there’ll be more than 30,000 drones in use over US airspace by 2020.
-Micro aerial vehicles (MAV) with a size of less than 15 centimeters and weight of less than 100 grams are also increasing in popularity, specifically in military observation, surveillance, and environment observation.
+Micro aerial vehicles (MAV) with a size of fewer than 15 centimeters and weight of fewer than 100 grams are also increasing in popularity, specifically in military observation, surveillance, and environment observation.

 Drone-based measurement systems are highly beneficial in radiofrequency (RF) exposure assessment.
 Note that radio frequency is defined as any frequency within the electromagnetic radiation spectrum with radio wave propagation, usually in the range of 3 kHz to 300 GHz.
 As radio frequency energy is essential in telecommunication services, non-communication use (e.g., microwave ovens), radar bands, industrial heaters, and medical applications, drone-based measurement systems for radiofrequency exposure assessment have become a major topic in research.
-Evidence shows that drones can be employed in radiofrequency exposure assessment, as well as evaluation of electromagnetic disturbances, emissions, and immunity.
+Evidence shows that drones can be employed in radiofrequency exposure assessment, as well as evaluation of electromagnetic disturbances, emissions, and immunity

 Drone-Based Measurement System for Radiofrequency Exposure Assessment: Technical Specifications

 Drone-based measurement systems for radiofrequency exposure assessment can facilitate true isotropic evaluations at different heights and hard-to-reach areas.
-Moreover, novel systems allow experts to sample and visualize data in real time in order to improve safety and health outcomes.
+Moreover, novel systems allow experts to sample and visualize data in real-time in order to improve safety and health outcomes.
 Joseph and colleagues (2016) proposed a drone-based measurement system for isotropic evaluation of 3D radiofrequency electromagnetic exposure.
 This system consists of a drone, three identical nodes, and either three orthogonal lightweight monopoles or linearly polarized planar patch antennas:

 - The drone is a hexacopter of six motor arms and a printed circuit board with wireless drone control and lithium polymer batteries.
 In addition, the drone has a GPS, a barometric pressure altimeter, and a compass.